 How Should I Prepare to Become a Paralegal in Tennessee?

 There are many national paralegal certification programs.
 You must be at least 18 to participate in most of these programs.
 You should seek certification through a nationally recognized program such as the National Association of Legal Assistants (NALA).
-Participants in the NALA program are allowed to take an exam to become a certified paralegal or CP.
-Those who have successfully worked through a paralegal curriculum and pass the exam can obtain the status of Advanced CP.
+Participants in the NALA program are allowed to take an exam to become certified paralegal or CP.
+Those who have successfully worked through a paralegal curriculum and passed the exam can obtain the status of Advanced CP.

-Many paralegals choose to pursue at least an Associates Degree in Paralegal studies before striking out on their career path.
+Many paralegals choose to pursue at least an Associates’s Degree in Paralegal studies before striking out on their career path.
 Although this is not considered among Tennessee paralegal requirements, this is another step that can give you an edge over your competition when applying for paralegal jobs.

 Job experience is also very important in this field.
 The best way to obtain paralegal job experience is by applying for an internship with a law firm.
 Internships are usually unpaid training programs in which you work with a business or an office for a set amount of time.
 Although you will not be paid for this work, you will obtain necessary on-site training which will be crucial to your resume and job application process when you finally apply for a job.

 In addition to these requirements to become a paralegal in Tennessee, you will also need to be able to pass a criminal background check.